 OKWU's scenic 27-acre campus is located in a quiet residential area of the city.
 An eightacre athletic facility and a 70-acre nature study area are located 1/4 mile north of the main campus.
 Currently, the University offers programs at multiple sites throughout the state of Oklahoma and online.
-We also have a site in Coffeyville, Kansas.
+We also have sites in Coffeyville, Overland Park - Lowell Avenue, and Overland Park Chamber in Kansas.